Evelyn Fletcher1

 Last Edited=9 Jun 2007

-Muriel Mary Georgina Duke is the daughter of Colonel Jemmet Duke.1 She married, firstly, Sir George Douglas Cochrane Newton, 1st Baron Eltisley, son of George Onslow Newton and Lady Alice Laura Sophia Cochrane, on 24 August 1905.2 She married, secondly, Sir William Charles Arcedeckne Vanneck, 5th Baron Huntingfield of Heveningham Hall, son of Hon.
+Muriel Mary Georgina Duke was the daughter of Colonel Jemmet Duke.1 She married, firstly, George Douglas Cochrane Newton, 1st Baron Eltisley, son of George Onslow Newton and Lady Alice Laura Sophia Cochrane, on 24 August 1905.2 She married, secondly, William Charles Arcedeckne Vanneck, 5th Baron Huntingfield of Heveningham Hall, son of Hon.
 William Arcedeckne Vanneck and Mary Armstrong, on 24 May 1944.1 She died on 13 May 1953.1

-From 24 August 1905, her married name became Newton.2 As a result of her marriage, Muriel Mary Georgina Duke was styled as Baroness Eltisley on 15 January 1934.
-As a result of her marriage, Muriel Mary Georgina Duke was styled as Baroness Huntingfield of Heveningham Hall on 24 May 1944.
-From 24 May 1944, her married name became Vanneck.1
+From 24 August 1905, her married name became Newton.2 After her marriage, Muriel Mary Georgina Duke was styled as Baroness Eltisley on 15 January 1934.
+From 24 May 1944, her married name became Vanneck.1 After her marriage, Muriel Mary Georgina Duke was styled as Baroness Huntingfield of Heveningham Hall on 24 May 1944.

 Citations

-- [S2] Peter W. Hammond, editor, The Complete Peerage or a History of the House of Lords and All its Members From the Earliest Times, Volume XIV: Addenda & Corrigenda (Stroud, Gloucestershire, U.K.: Sutton Publishing, 1998), page 397.
+1. [S2] Peter W. Hammond, editor, The Complete Peerage or a History of the House of Lords and All its Members From the Earliest Times, Volume XIV: Addenda & Corrigenda (Stroud, Gloucestershire, U.K.: Sutton Publishing, 1998), page 397.
 Hereinafter cited as The Complete Peerage, Volume XIV.

-- [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 114.
+2. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 114.
 Hereinafter cited as The New Extinct Peerage.

 Colonel Jemmet Duke1